kmlisler/React.js-Bootcamp/README.md

 ### Project Link :
 > <a href="https://kmlisler.github.io/React.js-Bootcamp/Week%204%20-%20Random%20Image%20Gallery/" target="_blank"> Random Image Gallery </a>

+## Week 5 | Temperature Calculator
+React.js -> Component architecture,data transfer between components,events,states,props,reactstrap was learned.
+A temperature increase application was developed by using 4 different components and transferring data with the above structures.
+### Deployed Project Link :
+>  <a href="https://kmlisler.github.io/ReactJS-Bootcamp-Week5/" target="_blank"> Temperature Calculator </a>
+##### Repository of this React.js Project : <a href="https://github.com/kmlisler/ReactJS-Bootcamp-Week5" target="_blank" >Week 5 Project Repository  </a>

 > ## ..
 It will continue for 8 weeks...